shubham1604/meeting-room-reservation/README.md

 2. Assuming, you already have a virtual environment set up, activate it using the following command:

         source env_folder/bin/activate
         where env_folder = name of your virtual environment folder

-3. Navigate to the project directory using cd /meeting-room-reservation/
+3. Navigate to the project directory using

+        cd /meeting-room-reservation/

-4. Run pip install -r requirements.txt to install project dependancies
+4. Run the following command to install project dependancies

+        pip install -r requirements.txt

 5. For convinience a sample SQLITE database file has been included in the project which contains some test data.

-6. Run the following command to start the development server. python manage.py runserver
+6. Run the following command to start the development server.

+        python manage.py runserver

 7. Hit http://localhost:8000/ in your browser to list all rooms.